QuantumQode/Java_Wallet/README.md

 University Java Projects
-This repository contains my coursework for the Software and Programming II module, showcasing various projects completed in Java for the 2023/24 academic year.
+This repo contains code for the Software and Programming II module, showcasing 2 projects completed in Java for the 2023/24 academic year.

 Projects Overview
 1. Self Storage Unit